 In this way, Mobile marketing is a channel which fits in any budget, with enormous scope to stand out from the overcrowded market.

-Rest is in your hands, that how you make use of your creativity to reach your customers.
+Rest is in your hands, that how you make use of your budget and creativity to reach your customers.

 Myth 4 #

 ‘Mobile marketing reach is limited to the younger generation.’

 It is natural for you to form such Mobile marketing misconceptions.

 Because younger generation people are often visibly found using their mobile phones continuously.

 It gives you an impression that they are the only generation who indulge more into mobile phone activities other than talking.